On This Page:

 This is a list of regulated water companies in Vermont.

 Private water companies must obtain approval from the Public Service Board (Board) for a variety of actions including: obtaining a Certificate of Public Good to sell water to consumers; changing rates charged for water; changing rules or regulations in the company’s tariff; borrowing money; and selling assets or stock.
 Municipal and non-profit cooperatives or associations that sell water only to their members are not subject to Board jurisdiction.
 The Public Service Department provides guidance to companies in the process of filing a petition with the Board.
-The Water Supply Division provides guidance through the Capacity Development Initiative and access to the State Drinking Water Revolving Fund (SDWRF).
+The Drinking Water & Groundwater Protection Division (DWGWPD) provides guidance through the Capacity Development Initiative and access to the State Drinking Water Revolving Fund (SDWRF).

 VRWA is a nonprofit association of water and wastewater systems throughout the state.
 Its mission is to promote public health and a clean environment by supporting Vermont water and wastewater facilities.

 NEWWA is a non-profit organization incorporated in the Commonwealth of Massachusetts.
 The Association is the leading authority on education, training opportunities and public outreach to protect and improve drinking water and water utility operations.

 AWWA is an international nonprofit scientific and educational society dedicated to the improvement of drinking water quality and supply.

 NAWC is the only national trade association that exclusively represents the private and investor-owned water utility industry.